 Some kids with special needs or sensory needs may be afraid of walking into the bathroom.
 A sticker chart can be one strategy to address that aspect given various modifications or activities that can help address needs.

-Step Stool with Handles– Having a handle can help little ones who struggle with balance or feeling unstable when sitting on a regular sized toilet seat.
+Step Stool with Handles– (affiliate link) Having a handle can help little ones who struggle with balance or feeling unstable when sitting on a regular sized toilet seat.
 This one has a step stool that provides a base of support through the feet.

-Toilet Seat with Pee Guard– This seat insert has handles and slight curvature to the sides of the toilet seat ring, providing support and a sense of stability when seated on a regular size toilet.
+Toilet Seat with Pee Guard– (affiliate link) This seat insert has handles and slight curvature to the sides of the toilet seat ring, providing support and a sense of stability when seated on a regular size toilet.
 The urine guard is helpful for both boys and girls.

-Three-in-one Potty Training Seat– As a mom of four, this 3-in-one potty training seat is a favorite.
+Three-in-one Potty Training Seat– (affiliate link) As a mom of four, this 3-in-one potty training seat is a favorite.
 It goes with kids from the toddler stage when a smaller, floor potty chair is helpful in training.
 The ring insert can then be used when transitioning to a regular sized toilet.
 Finally, the seat forms a step stool for using either on the toilet or when washing hands.
 This is a convenient toilet training seat for families!

 A lower toilet position is closer to the ground and fits a smaller bottom.
 This helps with transition to a regular size toilet and allows for comfort and confidence in young children.
 This potty training system is great for the child who appreciates consistency.

-Ring Reducer– There are many styles of toilet seat ring reducers out there and they serve a great purpose; to reduce the size of the opening on the toilet seat, allowing for small kids to feel more safe and secure when sitting on the toilet.
+Ring Reducer– (affiliate link) There are many styles of toilet seat ring reducers out there and they serve a great purpose; to reduce the size of the opening on the toilet seat, allowing for small kids to feel more safe and secure when sitting on the toilet.
 This is a good transition seat to a regular sized toilet.
 For kids who struggle with coordination and balance, this ring reducer can be just the ticket to potty training success.

-Disposable Seat Covers– These seat covers are convenient for kids who tend to grab the toilet seat when sitting on a regular-sized toilet.
+Disposable Seat Covers– (affiliate link) These seat covers are convenient for kids who tend to grab the toilet seat when sitting on a regular-sized toilet.
 When out and about in the community, it can be helpful for some kids to use a seat cover that is more effective than just using toilet paper.
 Some of our kiddos can’t tolerate sitting without holding onto the seat or just can’t follow the directions to “not hold onto the seat”.

 Physical Limitations and Special Needs Toilet Training